 Basic annual expenses in APPA’s 2019-2020 for dogs average $1,305 in the following breakdown:

 Our Costs Are A Bit Different

 These amounts differ a bit from our expenditures for our dog annually.
-We have a different allocation so we will provide our amounts.
+We have a different allocation so that we will provide our amounts.
 It is hard to estimate surgical vet visits, having had major surgery for Riley and not yet for Kelly.
-On the other hand, we spend about $800-$900 per year for regular vet visits, which is above average.
+On the other hand, we spend about $800-$900 per year for regular vet visits, above average.
 Our food costs, including treats, are about $400.
 Our wheaten is roughly 30 pounds and often a picky eater.
 We supplement regular dog food with plain yogurt Kelly enjoys.

 6. Is Pet Insurance Necessary?

 Many dog owners have insurance.
 According to the North American Pet Health Insurance Association, 85% of pets insured are dogs.
 We researched a few pet insurance plans.
-Typically, pet insurance plans cover 1) accident only; 2) accident and illness; or 3) accident, illness, and wellness.
+Typically, pet insurance plans cover 1) accident only, 2) accident and illness, or 3) accident, illness, and wellness.
 We ended up using Trupanion for $75 a month as they had a lower deductible than the ASPCA plan.
 Our experience was not favorable because the plan would not cover pre-conditions such as the allergies Kelly had.
 Therefore, we dropped the plan.

-They are good friends to have and heartbreaking when they pass on to the rainbow bridge.
+Teddy and Kelly are good friends to have and heartbreaking when they pass on to the rainbow bridge.
 We still remember Riley as the dog who taught us so much about ourselves.
 He was there when we brought our two children home.
 I wish you and your families the best as you embark upon getting your dog.

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.